ux-capture/ux-capture/packages/ux-capture/docs/ux-capture-js-api-spec.md

 `startView`  will throw an error if called while previous view is active, so be careful to only call it once, before any of the marks are triggered within the view markup.

-4. (optional) more zones can be added to a view that has already been started using `UXCapture.updateView`.
+4. *(optional)* more zones can be added to a view that has already been started using `UXCapture.updateView`.
-5. Call `UXCapture.mar`k in the HTML markup for each ‘mark’ name passed into `UXCapture.startView`/`updateView`.
+5. Call `UXCapture.mark` in the HTML markup for each mark name passed into `UXCapture.startView`/`updateView`.
 ```javascript
 <script>window.UXCapture.mark(‘ux-1’)</script>
 <img onload=”window.UXCapture.mark(‘ux-2’) … />